JeremyJan/Megaphone/README.md

 Chatroom implemented - A chatroom is now implemented.
 When you press a group you will see another activity pop up where you can now talk to other people.

 Location-based chatrooms - The list will now filter periodically and will show chatrooms avaliable near you.
-In the chat room list you can now see the signal strength of the room (Please note for some reason the android emulator does a poor job of smurfing locations)
+In the chat room list you can now see the signal strength of the room (Please note for some reason the android emulator does a poor job of smurfing locations) (A location to try if on emulator Lat: 47.577013333333326, Lon: -121.64113166666667.
+This should be the location of UWT)

 Send a text-message about the group - You can now send a text message that invites people to go towards the group you've created.